Pushkraj-Space/blogosphere/README.md

 Simple RESTful API's for blogging platform

 ## Database Setup
-* Create database "blogosphere" or whaterver name you choose in Mysql
+* Create database "blogosphere" or whaterver name you want, in Mysql
 * Import "blogosphere.sql" file in the database that you created
 * Start your Mysql server or XAMPP server